sed-inf-u-szeged/DeepWaterFramework/DWF-client/README.md

 - `config.json`: Configurations related to the DWF client-server architecture.

 In practice, most of the time only `config.json` must be modified.
 The fields that probably should be modified: SERVER_URL, STORAGE_PREFIX.

+**IMPORTANT:** If you're starting the client in local mode, docker, and on Windows, instead of localhost use the `host.docker.internal` domain.
+So, the SERVER_URL in local mode should be: http://host.docker.internal:4000

 ## Advanced